khang1108/GDGoC_AI_2025/README.md

    \x                            -- Enable expanded view
    \dt                           -- List all tables SELECT * FROM your_table LIMIT 5; (default your_table = job)
-   SELECT ocr_data FROM your_table WHERE id = id_number; x-- Preview long fields, id_number can be viewed from the above line
+   SELECT ocr_data FROM your_table WHERE id = id_number; -- Preview long fields, id_number can be viewed from the above line
    ```

 ---